e10-atp/NBClassifier/README.md

-# CS440Project2
+# NB Classifier

 Naive Bayes Classifier and feature extractors for CS440: Intro to AI.
+Training and testing sets included in data.zip